FCC/ACEDirect/README.md

 ### HashConfig
 HashConfig is an open-source, standalone Node.js application that automates the process of editing a JavaScript Object Notation (JSON) file.
 This tool facilitates the editing of the encrypted configuration files.

+### Fendesk
+Fendesk is a simple ticketing system that creates and maintains tickets as local JSON files.
+It emulates real-world ticketing systems.